Billy O'Neill (dual player)

 William O'Neill (1929 – 2 January 2015) was an Irish Gaelic footballer and hurler who played in various positions for both the Cork and Galway senior teams.

 A dual player at the highest level, he joined the Cork panel in 1951 but later lined out with Galway until his retirement in 1958.
-He won one All-Ireland football medal, three Connacht football medals and one National Football League medal.
+He won one All-Ireland SFC medal, three Connacht SFC medals and one National Football League medal.

 At club level O'Neill played with Carrigtwohill in Cork and an Chéad Cath in Galway.